 Every year I make a vague intention to read more books.
 And I’m not alone: finding time to read more books ranks right up there with eating healthier in popular New Year’s resolutions.
-But around springtime, my motivation wanes and I fall behind.

 How to read more books: